Dose (biochemistry): Nutrition

 DRIs are established for elements, vitamins, and macronutrients.
-Common elemental and vitamin dosages are milligrams per day (mg/d) or micrograms per day (μg/d).
-Common macronutrient dosages are in grams per day (g/d).
-Dosages for all three are established by both gender and age.
+Common elemental and vitamin doses are measured in milligrams per day (mg/d) or micrograms per day (μg/d).
+Common macronutrient doses are in grams per day (g/d).
+Recommended doses for all three are established by both gender and age.

 Individuals take vitamin and mineral supplements to promote healthier lifestyles and prevent development of chronic diseases.
 There is no conclusive evidence linking continued vitamin and mineral supplement intake with longevity of life.

 Infectious dose

 The infectious dose of a pathogen is the number of cells required to infect the host.
 All pathogens have an infectious dose typically given in number of cells.
 The infectious dose varies by organism and can be dependent on the specific type of strain.
 Some pathogens can infect a host with only a few cells, while others require millions or billions.

 Examples of infectious doses, ranked loosely in increasing order: